 His contribution went beyond just the playing feats.
 He also had a role in the management and was a very influential member of the Australian board.
 Some feel he might have done more to see that players were better remunerated in the period leading up to their decision to take Kerry Packer’s dollars, but he also played an undeniably beneficial role in eradicating ‘chucking’ and in encouraging the teams to play enterprising cricket ahead of the famous 1960–61 series between Australia and West Indies.

 With a similar ambition in mind, he was also instrumental in Garry Sobers, the world’s biggest drawcard, joining South Australia the following year.
-I met him briefly once in Adelaide on one of my early tours, a chance encounter walking round from the dressing rooms to the dining room.
+I met him briefly once in Adelaide on one of my early tours, a chance encounter walking around from the dressing rooms to the dining room.
 He was struck by how small he was, a reminder that many of the finest batsmen – Sachin Tendulkar, Brian Lara Ricky Ponting, and Sunil Gavaskar also come to mind – are not great hulks.

 He was 5ft 8in tall and not powerfully built.
 You imagine that when you meet such a revered figure there will be a golden aura surrounding them, a great charge of energy when you shake hands, and pearls dropping from his lips when he speaks.
-He exuded coolness, calmness, and normality that hid the great ability and determination.
-One of the first cricket books I ever read and pored over, was his masterly Art of Cricket.
+He exuded coolness, calmness, and normality that hid his great ability and determination.
+One of the first cricket books I ever read and pored over was his masterly Art of Cricket.

 While it is hard to compare different societies and different times, Bradman carried the hopes of a nation on his shoulders, just as Tendulkar did for Indians in a later era.
 In Bradman’s case, Australians were feeling acutely the consequences of the First World War, which had left their relationship with Britain under strain, as well as the Great Depression.
 Sport gave them an identity and Don Bradman provided them with their most reliable champion.